2010–2017 Toronto serial homicides: Victims

-Majeed "Hamid" Kayhan, 58, was last seen on October 18, 2012, in the gay village near Yonge Street and Alexander Street.
+Majeed "Hamid" Kayhan (58) was last seen on October 18, 2012, in Church and Wellesley near Yonge Street and Alexander Street.
 He was reported missing by his adult son on October 25.
-Kayhan was an immigrant from Afghanistan, who fled to Canada with his wife and children in the late 1980s.
+Kayhan was an immigrant from Afghanistan who fled to Canada with his wife and children in the late 1980s.
 Kayhan and his wife divorced in 2002 but, as the son of a Muslim cleric, he had not come out to his entire family.
 He had post-traumatic stress disorder from the Soviet–Afghan War and was a heavy drinker.
 According to a bartender, Kayhan had been active in the gay village since the mid-1990s and would stay at an apartment kept by his partner, who had also not come out to his family.
 Following the death of his partner, Kayhan romantically pursued McArthur whom he knew from The Black Eagle.
-Kayhan's remains were found in a ravine behind the Leaside property, the eighth set to be identified.
+His remains were found in a ravine behind the Leaside property, the eighth set to be identified.

-Soroush Mahmudi, 50, was last seen alive on August 14, 2015, by his home near Markham Road and Blakemanor Boulevard in the South Cedarbrae neighbourhood.
-He was a manufacturing plant worker who lived with his wife.
-Police believe that McArthur killed Mahmudi on or about August 15, 2015.
-He was reported missing by his wife in August.
-Mahmudi had come to Canada as a refugee from Iran and did not have any family in Canada until he met his wife.
+Soroush Mahmudi (50) was last seen alive on August 14, 2015, by his home near Markham Road and Blakemanor Boulevard, in the South Cedarbrae neighbourhood.
+Mahmudi was a manufacturing plant worker who lived with his wife.
+Police believe that McArthur killed Mahmudi on or about August 15.
+He was reported missing by his wife later that month.
+Mahmudi had come to Canada as a refugee from Iran and did not have any family in the country until he met his wife.
 They moved from Barrie to Toronto to be closer to his wife's family.
-Police and his family had not connected him to Toronto's gay scene, though before his marriage he had been in a four-year relationship with a transgender woman he met in a bar in Church and Wellesley.
+Police and Mahmudi's family had not connected him to Toronto's gay scene, though before his marriage he had been in a four-year relationship with a transgender woman he met in a bar in Church and Wellesley.

-Andrew Kinsman, 49, was last seen June 26, 2017, the day after Toronto Pride, near his Winchester Street residence in Cabbagetown, south of the gay village.
+Andrew Kinsman (49) was last seen June 26, 2017, the day after Toronto Pride, near his Winchester Street residence in Cabbagetown, south of Church and Wellesley.
 He was reported missing on June 29.
-A friend who last saw him said that Kinsman was "happy and upbeat".
-Kinsman was known as a stable and responsible man, a superintendent of his building and a community volunteer.
+A friend who last saw him said that Kinsman was "happy and upbeat."
+He was known as a stable and responsible man, a superintendent of his building and a community volunteer.
 Kinsman had known McArthur for at least a decade, back to when Kinsman was a bartender at The Black Eagle.
-Kinsman was seen carrying bags of debris on one of McArthur's landscaping projects in 2011 and had been in a sexual relationship with McArthur for some time.
+He was seen carrying bags of debris on one of McArthur's landscaping projects in 2011 and had been in a sexual relationship with McArthur for some time.